 Figure 4: Local study area and proposed infrastructure layout in relation to mapped Critical Biodiversity Areas and Ecological Support Areas, as per the FSBSP (2019).
-(Also shown is the existing Eskom overhead powerline).

-Figure 5: Proposed infrastructure layout and patches of CBA land that are actually modified (hatched areas) and characterised by cultivation.
+Figure 5: Patches of CBA land that are actually modified (hatched area) and characterised by cultivation or old lands.